LeonardoCastro/Kabashima/README.md

 # Kabashima
 Matlab codes for my M.Sc.
-Dissertation Project
+Dissertation Project:
+Finding the first eigenvalue of large random networks using a cavity approach and a non-backtracking operator.

 The codes posted are those used to obtain the different results in the project.
 They are organized following the same structure as the written work.